ZaidaTek/ZDK/ReadMe.md

 ZaidaTek Development Kit

-UPDATE(2025-08-14):
+### Lates

+`2025-09-12` -- The library has undergone significant changes, including to the its internal structure, most notably, ZT_SIZE has been set to a U64 instead of a (previously intentional) U32 format.
+ZTK conversion to Linux remains at large, more emphasis will be put on keeping present (likely collaterally deprecated) compatibility with Windows builds.

-The library is presently undergoing the process of conversion to Linux-compatibility.
+`2025-08-14` -- The library is presently undergoing the process of conversion to Linux-compatibility.
 This will then also be its primary platform.

-Windows compatibility will be attempted to be preserved, though (un)intentional CRLF/LF conversions will be ignored.